It is Italy, and yet Sicilians say Sicily is not exactly Italy. There are lots of things to do in Sicily.

-If you ever traveled in both (Italy and Sicily), you will indeed notice big differences.
+If you ever traveled in both (Italy and Sicily), you will indeed notice significant differences.

 Greeks have a lot to do with the history of Sicily (if not everything to do).
-You may heard the “Magna Crecia” terms.
-This relates to Sicily a lot.
+You may hear the “Magna Crecia” terms.
+That relates to Sicily a lot.

 Most popular things to do in Sicily

 There are lots of items related to ancient times but also different cultures.

 Many buildings (churches, surprisingly) have such active architectural elements.
 Visitors will see buildings with Byzantine domes next to Arab ones.

 Excitingly, these co-exist in a balanced, symmetrical form.

 Sicily is a strongly religious island.
 They support Pope decisions in a similar robust way, no matter if the “mainland” Italy may disagree.